 COGNITIVE MEDICINE/CLINICAL DECISION-MAKING

-There is the decision to treat, or not.
-If no tests have revealed a specific invader accounting for the illness or problem (usually fever), do you start an antibiotic (and possibly diminish the yield of future testing, and so a specific diagnosis with a more narrow treatment option and a less risky side-effect downside with a better chance of cure), or do you watch?
-Perhaps it’s not a bacterial process and so antibiotic treatment gives false security and cosmetic assurance, and then the patient declines on the wrong treatment.
+There is the decision to treat…or not.
+If no tests have revealed a specific invader accounting for the illness or problem (usually fever), do you start an antibiotic (and possibly diminish the yield of future testing, and so a specific diagnosis, with a more refined treatment option and then a less risky side-effect downside and with a better chance of cure), or do you watch?
+Perhaps it’s not a bacterial process and so antibiotic treatment gives false security and complacency, and then the patient declines on the wrong treatment.
 More damage is done as the disease progresses unchecked and time is lost.
-Perhaps it’s not even an infection – instead one of myriad other inflammatory diseases damaging your patient, though the clinical presentation has all the hallmarks of infection.
-You may be treating for infection and encountering ill-effects of futile drugs, again while the disease process carries on.
+Perhaps it’s not even an infection – instead, one of myriad other inflammatory diseases tormenting your patient, though the clinical presentation has all the hallmarks of infection.
+You may be treating for infection and encountering ill-effects of futile infection directed drugs that add confusion on whether the new problems are part of the original illness or caused by your treatment, again, while the disease process carries on and critical time is lost and possible damage incurred.

-How is the dosing of the anti-infective agent adjusted (if at all) according to the medication’s individual handling by the body in the face of decreased kidney or liver function or extremes of body size?
+How is the dosing of the anti-infective agent adjusted (if at all) according to the body individual patient’s metabolism in the face of decreased kidney or liver function or extremes of body size?
 Are the potential toxic effects of the antibiotic choices acceptable, given the inherent risks of the infection itself?
 Do you use a strongly toxic drug for an infection that is causing dramatic symptoms, but with remote potential for death or enduring damage?
 In a word, is the treatment worse than the disease?
-How do you make a risk-benefit choice of a treatment proportionate to the threat of the disease process and the patient’s condition (which may be frail)?
-Do you harm or kill the patient on the way to killing the infecting agent?
+How do you make a risk-benefit choice of a treatment proportionate to the threat of the disease process and the patient’s condition (which may be frail and tenuous)?
+Do you substantially harm or kill the patient on the way to killing the infecting agent?
+At what point in the clinical course of a very ill patient can you justify waiting to use a drug with great toxic potential that could tip the scale toward instability and death… or survival; or, have death as the end result because of reticent indecision to make a bold move?
+This happens every day.

 Once started, how long must you wait to decide whether the course you have taken is the right one or is failing; and what physical and lab indicators are to be watched?
-For a particular infection and its severity and extent/location in that specific case, when do you judge failure (and make a correction in approach)?
+The answer to this varies for each specific type of infection.
+For a particular infection and its severity and extent/location in a specific case, when do you judge failure (and make a correction in approach)?
 Do you take into account that some abnormalities, such as the “infiltrates” of pneumonia in the lungs on chest X-ray, may lag in improvement behind fever, white blood cell count, etc.?
-Changing a course of treatment prematurely because you do not know how to “value” a particular test abnormality at the point where you are in the treatment and disease process may lead to abandoning a proper treatment, resulting in to prolonged recovery (and complications) or relapse.
+Changing a course of treatment prematurely because you do not know how to “value” a particular test abnormality at the point where you are in the treatment and disease process may lead to abandoning a proper treatment, resulting in prolonged recovery (and complications) or relapse.
+When do you advise an invasive diagnostic or therapeutic procedure (bronchoscopy, liver biopsy, abdominal surgery, amputation) as necessary, albeit risky?
+This is called clinical decision-making and it is both a talent and developed skill, artfully practiced as a byproduct of experience and information mastery and wisdom.
+Few physicians ever have enough very complex, high-risk cases on an ongoing basis over their entire career (with them mostly calling the shots alone) such that they can achieve that skill.

 Finally, all these facts must be refracted through the context of the actual individual who is the victim of the disease.
 Whether they have had a history of strokes or heart disease.
 Whether they have inadequate arterial perfusion of (and so delivery of medicines into) the infected limb from their diabetes.
 Whether they have had lung damage from recurrent pneumonia.
 Whether they have immune weakness from HIV or immune-suppressant medications.
-Whether there are prosthetic hardware or intravascular devices.
-Whether there is damaged or dead tissue.
-All of these, and many more, issues specific to each medical case have great impact on the approach and the achievable outcome, as well as the aggressiveness of the plan of attack.
-Consider all of this and you have the most superficial appreciation and understanding of what must be thought of and acted upon with each diagnosis: the least expensive, least risky, best tolerated, and most effective treatment approach leading to the lowest morbidity (damage) and mortality (death) in those entrusted to you as expert.
+Whether there are possibly infected prosthetic hardware or intravascular devices.
+Whether there is damaged or dead tissue, impenetrable by antibiotics.
+All these, and many more issues specific to each medical case, have great impact on the approach and the achievable outcome, as well as the timing and aggressiveness of the plan of attack.
+Consider all of this and you have the most superficial appreciation and understanding of what must be thought of and acted upon with each diagnosis: the least expensive, least risky, best tolerated, and most effective treatment approach leading to the lowest morbidity (damage) and mortality (death) of those entrusted to you as expert.
 And this must be re-evaluated daily during a very active, progressive illness.
+And, if you are successful in practice, you are loaded down with these types of cases everyday.

-There is more, but this is the environment of ID decision-making and cognitive process that is achieved after years of medical school, 3 years of Internal Medicine training, and 2 years of ID fellowship, and then many, many cases, building knowledge and wisdom on training and experience.
-This was the world I was looking for at 16 years-old – I just didn’t know it or where I’d find it.
+There is more, but this is the environment of ID decision-making and cognitive process that is achieved after 4 years of medical school, 3 years of Internal Medicine training, and 2 years of ID fellowship, and then many, many cases, building knowledge and wisdom from training and experience.
+This was the world I was looking for at 16 years-old –- I just didn’t know it or where I’d find it.

 The patient’s picture is constructed, and the timing and types of tests and interventions are ordered based on the risks of those actions versus the risk of not doing the right thing timely, since infections are dynamic processes which can damage or kill if not controlled.
 The clock is ticking and an invader is in the fortress – it is a hunt and destroy mission, requiring precise timing and selection of weapons to minimize harm to the host (patient) who may be very fragile.
 It is not dissimilar to the video games to which many young people are addicted, except that substandard performance can mean lifelong damage or the loss of a spouse, a parent, a child; a trip to the graveyard.

 All of the training allows, in minutes to hours, the creation of a plan that balances all the risks/benefits of diagnostic testing and treatment interventions, specific to this unique patient and case.
 And, each subsequent day, over the course of illness, all of these issues are re-appraised and re-balanced.
 In practice, the ID specialist manages dozens of such cases each day.
 Everyday there are “incoming” – breaking emergencies that require a call to the bullpen.
 You are it.
 If you are capable, there is nothing like it.
-It is not much different than leading all the players and sections of a symphonic orchestra such that timing is precise and synchronized and culminates, climactically, right on time, to the best outcome.
+“Give me the ball to finish the game.”
+Another analogy is the symphonic conductor, leading all the players and sections of a symphonic orchestra, such that timing is precise and synchronized and culminates, climactically, right on time, to the best performance and outcome.
 And all of this is done in the most tense emotional circumstances with families standing close by, putting their faith in you.

 The TV show “House” gave the public an intense, inside look, with some entertainment hyperbole, at the drama and challenge of investigative, cognitive medicine.
-Prior to Dr. Gregory House, almost all medical shows offered surgery and emergency medicine as the sexy, white-hot arenas.
-“House” showed the minds of physicians digging through the complexity of tangled clinical problems while the clocked ticked off tense minutes to impending patient demise.
-After over 45,000 cases, I still think collecting information into a theory and then ordering a medicine that looks like colored water to be infused IV, with a drop in fever and stabilization of blood pressure and multi-system organ recovery is as close to magic as we have in the real world.
+Prior to Dr. Gregory House, almost all medical shows offered surgery and emergency medicine as the sexy, white-hot arenas of the profession.
+“House” showed the minds of physicians digging through the complexity of tangled, time-critical, clinical problems while the clocked ticked off tense minutes to impending patient damage or demise.
+After over 100,000 cases, I still think collecting information into a theory (called a “diagnosis”) and then ordering a medicine that looks like colored water to be infused IV, with a resulting drop in fever and stabilization of blood pressure and multi-system organ recovery is as close to magic as we have in the real world.

 PROFESSION AS LIFE

 After these decades following my 1975 medical school graduation, the wonder of what I get to do every day is as remarkable as when I saw my first case.
 I am still fired up when the call comes at 3AM because I am needed for a critical decision in a breaking situation.
-And the nuances of a meticulous medical history( the patient’s story) and an exacting physical examination, still is the defining skill that solves most difficult cases rather than diagnostic laboratory and imaging tests.
+And teasing out the nuances of a meticulous medical history( the patient’s story) and from an exacting physical examination still are the defining skills that solve most difficult cases rather than diagnostic laboratory and imaging tests.
 At Temple University School of Medicine, in our first course in “Physical Diagnosis”, where we were taught all the detailed specific questions and the strategy of goal-directed patient interviewing, it was emphasized over and over that a careful history done by an highly skilled physician’s mind would yield the likely diagnosis over 95% of the time.
-That has stood the test of time over these 45 years.
+That has stood the test of time over these over 45 years.
 It is as true today.
+And, it always will be.

 Ed Rensimer, MD